dan-t/rusty-tags/README.md

     -CTAGS_OPTS=--options="${CFG_SRC_DIR}src/etc/ctags.rust" --languages=-javascript --recurse ${CTAGS_LOCATIONS}
     +CTAGS_OPTS=--options="${CFG_SRC_DIR}src/etc/ctags.rust" --languages=Rust --recurse ${CTAGS_LOCATIONS}

-Renaming the tags file, that if you've jumped to of the standard library, that you're able to jump further inside of it, and copying a version of the tags, that `rusty-tags` can add it to every tags file it creates:
+Renaming the tags file, that if you've jumped to the standard library, that you're able to jump further inside of it, and copying a version of the tags, that `rusty-tags` can add it to every tags file it creates: